 - A California LVN License; and Vocational Nursing coursework completed at a BVNPT-approved (Board of Vocational Nursing and Psychiatric Technicians) Nursing Program, or program approved by a State Board for VN licensure other than in California or equivalent coursework completed through military training; and completion of LVN coursework at a regionally-accredited institution (WASC or other regional affiliate), at which college credit is earned for the LVN coursework and is reflected on a college/university transcript from a regionally-accredited institution, or equivalent coursework through military training.
-Proof of an active California LVN licence must be provided to the School of Nursing by May 2, 2012 for a fall admit to the program.
+Proof of an active California LVN licence must be provided to the School of Nursing by the submittal deadline for a fall admit to the program.

 - Students must complete prerequisite (Pre-Nursing Core) courses with a grade of C or better (grade of C- is not acceptable), and courses with substandard grades can be repeated only once.
 This includes any science labs which may be listed as separate courses.
 For repeated Pre-Nursing Core courses, the first grade earned will be averaged with the second grade earned, in the calculation of the overall Core GPA.

 - Minimum overall college/university GPA and at least 2.0